๐Ÿ“–Guideยท5 min read

 If you've thought about writing your own programming but haven't started, you're in good company.
 The same concerns stop most coaches:

 "I don't know enough."
 Nobody programs well on day one.
 Every experienced programmer built their skill by writing workouts, watching what happened, and learning from the results.
-Knowledge comes from doing, not from waiting until you feel ready.
+Good tools shorten that curve by making the invisible visible while you learn: recovery status, movement frequency, energy system distribution, the patterns you couldn't otherwise see.

 What Good Programming Actually Requires

 Adjustment.
-Use what you observe.
+Use what you observe to serve what you see.
 If everyone's shoulders are fried, don't press tomorrow.
-If the week felt too easy, add intensity on Friday.
-Programming improves through small corrections, not grand redesigns.
+If the Thursday-only crowd hasn't hinged in three weeks, fix it.
+Programming improves through small corrections in response to real people.

 That's it.
 Variance, observation, adjustment.
 You already do this instinctively as a coach.
-Programming just puts it on paper before class starts.
+Programming just makes your response to your community visible before class starts.

 Start With One Day a Week